Future stability of the FLRW spacetime for a large class of perfect fluids: Introduction

 \subsubsection{Conformal singular formulations of Einstein equations}

-The main tool of the proof of the main Theorem \ref{theorem:1.4} is the conformal singular hyperbolic formulation of \cite{Oliynyk2016a}.
-The idea of writing conformal Einstein equations as this formulations belongs to \cite{Oliynyk2016a} and is based on three main ingredients: \begin{enumerate} \item Conformal transformation with certain conformal factor $\Phi$ defined by \eqref{1.10}.
-This is reasonable because the conformal FLRW metric is close to the Minkowski metric which simplify the geometry and calculations, and the conformal time coordinate $\tau\in(0,1]$ compatible with this conformal transformation compacifies the original time $t\in[0,\infty)$ to a finite interval, which \textit{converts a long time problem to a short finite time one}.
+The main tool of the proof of Theorem \ref{theorem:1.4} is the conformal singular hyperbolic formulation of \cite{Oliynyk2016a}.
+The idea of writing conformal Einstein equations to this formulation belongs to \cite{Oliynyk2016a} and is based on the following three main ingredients: \begin{enumerate} \item Conformal transformation with certain conformal factor $\Phi$ defined by \eqref{1.10}.
+This is reasonable because the conformal FLRW metric is close to the Minkowski metric which can simplify the geometry and calculations, and the conformal time coordinate $\tau\in(0,1]$ compatible with this conformal transformation compacifies the original time $t\in[0,\infty)$ to a finite interval, which \textit{converts a long time problem into a short finite time one}.
 The cost of this compactification of time is the equation becomes singular in time but singular in a ``good'' way. \item Wave gauge defined by \eqref{E:WAVEGAUGE}--\eqref{4.5}.
-This is not surprising, because this wave gauge comes from the standard one without source term via conformal transformations, and this new source term eliminates and regulates the bad terms of the remainders to the suitable singular terms and regular terms consistent with the singular hyperbolic system \eqref{e:model1}. \item Good analyzable variables given by \eqref{e:q}--\eqref{e:denstydif} are the key part of writing Einstein equations into the appropriate singular formulations \eqref{e:model1}. \end{enumerate} By using these three ingredients, it is not hard to rewrite conformal Einstein system \eqref{3.11} into a symmetric hyperbolic system with $\tau$-singular term like \eqref{e:model1}.
+This is not surprising, since this wave gauge comes from the standard one without source term via conformal transformations, and this new source term eliminates and adjusts the bad terms of the remainders to the suitable singular terms and regular terms consistent with the singular hyperbolic system \eqref{e:model1}. \item Good analyzable variables given by \eqref{e:q}--\eqref{e:denstydif} are the key part of writing Einstein equations into the appropriate singular formulations \eqref{e:model1}. \end{enumerate} By using these three ingredients, it is not hard to rewrite conformal Einstein system \eqref{3.11} into a symmetric hyperbolic system with $\tau$-singular term like \eqref{e:model1}.